buildout/buildout/README.txt

 settings.

-The word "buildout" refers to a description of a set of parts and the software to create ans assemble them.
+The word "buildout" refers to a description of a set of parts and the software to create and assemble them.
 It is often used informally to refer to an installed system based on a buildout definition.
 For example, if we are creating an application named "Foo", then "the Foo buildout" is the collection of configuration and application-specific